KilledByAPixel/LittleJS/reference.md

 EngineObject.addChild(child, localPos, localAngle) // Attach a child EngineObject.removeChild(child)                    // Remove a child
 EngineObject.setCollision(solids, isSolid, tiles)  // Set collision

+// Engine Object Members
+EngineObject.pos           //  World space position
+EngineObject.size          // World space width and height EngineObject.drawSize      // Size of object used for drawing if set EngineObject.tileInfo      // Tile info to render object EngineObject.angle         // Rotation angle for rendering EngineObject.color         // Color to apply when rendered EngineObject.additiveColor // Additive color to apply when rendered EngineObject.mirror        // Should it flip along y axis when rendered EngineObject.mass          // Weight of object, static if 0 EngineObject.damping       // How much to slow velocity each frame (0-1) EngineObject.angleDamping  // How much to slow rotation each frame (0-1) EngineObject.elasticity    // How bouncy is it when colliding (0-1) EngineObject.friction      // How much friction when sliding (0-1) EngineObject.gravityScale  // How much to scale gravity by EngineObject.renderOrder   // Objects are sorted by render order EngineObject.velocity      // Velocity of the object EngineObject.angleVelocity // Angular velocity of the object

 // Object settings
 enablePhysicsSolver = true    // Enable collisions between objects?